Rockhampton Airport: History

 A new twin-bay hangar for the Capricorn Helicopter Rescue Service was officially opened by federal MP Michelle Landry and state MP Barry O'Rourke on 14 March 2018.
 The executive director of the service Mark Fewtrell said the new facility was much needed as the service had long outgrown their previous hangar.
 He said the new complex would meet the needs of a growing population and projected industry demands while finally allowing all staff to work under the same roof after some were forced to temporarily work from an office in the CBD.

-JETGO Australia flights to and from Rockhampton Airport were suspended on 1 June 2018 when the company went into voluntary administration.
+JetGo flights to and from Rockhampton Airport were suspended on 1 June 2018 when the company went into voluntary administration.
 Rockhampton Regional Council described the announcement as "incredibly disappointing to Rockhampton."
 Jetgo's first flight from Rockhampton Airport was made on 28 September 2015 on its newly introduced Townsville to Gold Coast (via Rockhampton) service.
 In December 2015, the company stated that their expansion to Rockhampton had proved successful with the Townsville to Rockhampton section of the route particularly well patronised.

 After experiencing a gradual downward trend from a peak of over 700,000 passengers each year during the mining boom between 2010 and 2012, passenger numbers using Rockhampton Airport increased by 3.6% in 2019, prior to the COVID-19 pandemic.

-In 2022, it was announced Australia's new low-cost carrier Bonza Airlines would soon commence 11 new weekly flights from Rockhampton Airport to destinations such as the Sunshine Coast, Townsville, Cairns and Melbourne.

 With military exercises regularly held in the Shoalwater Bay Military Training Area, military aircraft are a common sight at Rockhampton Airport.
 Following a fatal accident at Shoalwater Bay in 1981, the RAAF's fleet of Iroquois helicopters were grounded.
 The RAAF Chinook helicopters then lifted the Iroquois helicopters from Shoalwater Bay and dropped them at Rockhampton Airport where they were dismantled and loaded into C130 Hercules to be transported to RAAF Base Amberley.
 In 1995, it was announced that British Aerospace had won a $7 million contract with Singapore which would include building a facility at Rockhampton Airport to manage and maintain the Singapore Armed Forces' military vehicles.